nixworks/public/news/2009/07/7/index.md

 ##### ICC
 ### [ Prosecutors at the International Criminal Court challenge a tribunal's decision not to indict Sudanese President Omar al-Bashir on charges of genocide in Darfur. ](/news/2009/07/7/prosecutors-at-the-international-criminal-court-challenge-a-tribunal-s-decision-not-to-indict-sudanese-president-omar-al-bashir-on-charges.md)
-_Context: ICC, conflict, Omar al-Bashir, President of Sudan, Sudan, Darfur_
+_Context: Sudan, Omar al-Bashir, President of Sudan, conflict, ICC, Darfur_

 ##### Al Franken
 ### [ Al Franken is sworn in as a U.S. Senator, the 60th caucusing with the Democratic Party which is a filibuster-proof majority. ](/news/2009/07/7/al-franken-is-sworn-in-as-a-u-s-senator-the-60th-caucusing-with-the-democratic-party-which-is-a-filibuster-proof-majority.md)
-_Context: Al Franken, U.S. Senator, Democrat, filibuster_
+_Context: U.S. Senator, filibuster, Democrat, Al Franken_

 ## [Previous Day...](/news/2009/07/6/index.md)